ghga-de/gh-action-pypi/README.md

 act release -W .github/workflows/test-workflow.yml -s <test-pypi-token>
 ```

+> [!IMPORTANT]
+> Local testing with act doesn't run currently due to upload/download artifacts issues.

+> [!NOTE]
-You may need to add `--container-architecture linux/amd64` on your machine.
+> You may need to add `--container-architecture linux/amd64` on your machine.